sejoharp/kicker-league-scanner/README.md

 ```

 ## Todos
-[ ] show new match titles on status page, to see weather updatig still works

 [ ] deploy to lxc with alpine linux and create a daemon with OpenRC

 [ ] build jar with github actions